bcgov/common-services-team-library/images/doc-gen-api/app/README.md

 npm run start
 ```

-#### review api at /docs
+### API Documentation

-Once mounted, view the Open API spec at http://localhost:3030/api/v1/docs (if started like the above example).
+Once mounted, you can view the OpenAPI spec at <http://localhost:3030/docs> (if started like the above example).